Delanii/learning/Python/testing-playwright/udemy/notes.md

 - it is possible to enforce the headed mode on the CLI with the `--headed` option (for example: `pytest -s --headed`)
 - playwright automatically awaits and retries during wait times.
 For example, it automatically awaits until page reloads after clicking a button or until a component appears.
 Full reference for supported waiting events: https://playwright.dev/docs/actionability
 - playwright awaitable assertions are used with the `expect` keyword together with an assertion method, like `expect(locator).to_be_visible()`. `locator` compatibility is in the same reference as above(not all locators support all assertion methods)
+- alert pop-ups are javascript events, and they are not in DOM: They are handled with event listener `page.on`.
+The listener can listen for multiple events.
+One of them is the `dialog` event, so `page.on("dialog", function)`.
+The second argument is a function that is called when the event happens.

 ## Locators